atisharma/bellini/README.md

 Since the aims are somewhat different, and achieving those aims involved changing a substantial amount of the core code, I forked the project.
 My hope is that some of the ideas developed here will make their way back upstream over time.

-Bellini inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, alsa, squeezelite and portaudio.
+Bellini inherits CAVA's input support, so might work with Pulseaudio, fifo (mpd), sndio, alsa and squeezelite.
 It's been successfully tested on squeezelite and ASLA loopback.

 I use it on a Raspberry Pi 4B with the semi-official Buster 64-bit image and a [Pimoroni Hyperpixel 4.0](https://shop.pimoroni.com/products/hyperpixel-4) LCD screen in landscape orientation, and get a smooth 60fps for the FFT vis, using about 50% on one thread, and about 10-15% on the other.
+On my desktop with 4k screen, the display is very choppy, but it's not really meant for that.
 CPU usage could be improved by further optimisation or by sacrificing visual effects.

 Here is a preview video.
+It's smoother in real life, because of the interaction with the phone's video frame rate.

 [![Here is a preview.](https://img.youtube.com/vi/KULyD5bTMlQ/0.jpg)](https://youtu.be/KULyD5bTMlQ "bellini preview")